abhilashshakti/text2story-generator/README.md

 ### Core Functionality
 - **AI Theme Analysis**: Uses OpenAI GPT to analyze poem themes, mood, and suggest appropriate visual/audio elements
-- **Stock Media Integration**: Automatically fetches relevant videos from Pexels and audio from Pixabay based on theme analysis
+- **Stock Media Integration**: Automatically fetches relevant videos from Pexels and audio from multiple sources based on theme analysis
 - **Video Generation**: Creates Instagram stories with poem text overlaid on background videos with music
 - **Google Sheets Management**: Organize and track all your poems and generated stories